3top1a/3top1a.github.io/source/art.md

 ## Art

-This is a simple galery of my art.
+This is a simple gallery of my art.
 Enjoy!